ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 This endpoint is used to discover the capabilities and current configuration of a transparency service implementing this specification.

+The Transparency Service responds with a signed dictionary of configuration elements.
+These elements are Transparency-Service specific.

 Request:

 ~~~ http-message